-We made changes to your excise tax return because we believe there was a miscalculation.
-As a result of these changes, there is a balance due.
+We made changes to your excise tax return because we found a miscalculation.
+You now have a balance due.

 What you need to do

 - Read your notice carefully.
 It will explain why you owe.

 - Compare the figures on the notice with your excise tax return.